Synthird/trigonometric-reciprocal-identities/java/README.md

-# Trigonometric reciprocal identity methods in java
+# Trigonometric reciprocal identity methods in Java

 Trigonometric reciprocal identity methods that return radians as doubles.